-How believable a source is perceived to be also exerts more influence on collectivists.
-Indeed, collectivists tend to be more compliant to authority, and therefore susceptible to influence and persuasion, as conformity is central to the collectivists’ cultural conditions.
-For individualists, personal attitudes,appeals to self-improvement, and personal goals are more influential.
+How believable a source is perceived to be, also exerts more influence on collectivists.
+Indeed, collectivists tend to be more compliant to authority and therefore susceptible to influence and persuasion, as conformity is central to the collectivists’ cultural conditions.
+For individualists, personal attitudes appeal to self-improvement, and personal goals are more influential.

 In these settings, influence and persuasion processes rely on the inherent hierarchy within the interaction and are often uni-directional.
 For example, status or power markers such as age are more influential for compliance in high power distance cultures.
-Because there is greater reliance on those who are higher in power, people are reluctant to refuse requests from, or disagree with, authority figures.
+Because there is a greater reliance on those who are higher in power, people are reluctant to refuse requests from or disagree with authority figures.